 Salt and sodium are villains when it comes to living with high blood pressure and heart disease.
 The 2015-2020 Dietary Guidelines for Americans suggest that people with high blood pressure limit their daily sodium intake to just 1,500 milligrams (mg).
 According to the Mayo Clinic, the average American eats about 3,400 mg a day, more than twice that amount.

-According to the U.S. Food and Drug Administration, around 75 percent of the sodium you eat in a day comes from packaged foods, not what you add at the table with a saltshaker.
+The U.S. Food and Drug Administration states that around 75 percent of the sodium Americans eat in a day comes from packaged foods, not what they add at the table with a saltshaker.
 Some of the saltiest packaged foods include:

 - deli meat